Have you ever received advice from someone who you either do not know or did not ask for their opinion?

 Feedback is most welcome and the Contributors and I invite them in all our posts.
 What is not welcomed are the attempts to put us in a “blogging box,” and then ask for payment for the privilege?!!!

 When the most celebrated blogger today – whoever that is – started their blog, I am sure they had no idea where it would lead but that person followed their heart.
-So much has changed with blogging and more so with mainstream media since that time.
+So much has changed with blogging and more so with social media since that time.
+The way we share content and gain followers has gotten much easier.
+I mean now it is possible to get free followers on sites like Instagram, without much effort.
+While it is good things are more convenient as time goes one, is this a wholly good thing?

 Millennials, we are told, do not like long posts, they prefer pictures and videos – in other words, they cannot read.
 I refuse to believe that.
 A couple of our Contributors fall into the age range of Millennials and they most certainly write well and understand the English language.
 We will not be “dumbing” things down here to please marketers, experts and/or sponsors.